-As writers, words are our raw materials.
-We use them to write convincing essays, create new characters, and build entire worlds.
+For writers, words are raw materials.
+We use them to draft convincing essays, create new characters, and build entire worlds.
 We can also manipulate words to function in new or surprising ways.
 We do this through wordplay.

 Wordplay is a way for a writer to draw attention to their writing, typically for the sake of entertainment.
 If you’ve ever paused on a clever turn of phrase, like a pun or a metaphor, then you’ve encountered wordplay.

 Wordplay is a literary device that authors use to draw attention to their writing, be it a detail, plot point, or character, through some clever arrangement of letters, words, or phrasing.
 There are many ways to incorporate wordplay into your writing, and doing it well can have various effects on a reader.
 Wordplay is most often used for levity—to generate a fun, entertaining, or playful atmosphere.
 But wordplay can also be employed in more serious situations if you want your reader to stop and think.